ipilcher/sht/README.md

-# Simple Hash Table
+# SHT Hash Table

 ## Overview

 This library implements a simple hash table that can be used as a dictionary or set implementation in C programs.
+It uses a "Robin Hood" probing algorithm, which is described [here][1].

 ## Design philosophy